ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 2. If there is no [.config](tools/config) file in the local kernel directory such as `compile-kernel/kernle/linux-5.4.150`, the file will be automatically copied from template.

 3. When cross-compiling the `Armbian` kernel in a system such as `Ubuntu` under the environment of `x86_64`, the [uInitrd](tools/uInitrd) file cannot be generated.
 When the kernel file is packaged, the file of the same kernel series in the repository will be automatically used instead .
 The substitution may be unstable.
+During the kernel test, please test on the `USB/TF` device, and don't write to the `EMMC` partition rashly to avoid bricking.

 4. After the kernel is compiled, it will be automatically packaged into 5 kernel files according to the organization of the kernel files shared by flippy and stored in the `compile-kernel/output` directory.
 These kernel files will be automatically cleared from the Armbian system compiled with the current kernel.
 If you want to install on the current system, you can enter the corresponding kernel directory such as `compile-kernel/output/5.4.150` and execute the specified kernel installation command such as `armbian-update 5.4.150` to install.